geerma/geerma-portfolio/README.md

 # Portfolio
-This is my portfolio website created without a template, and entirely from scratch, using React, Next.js, and TypeScript.
+This is my portfolio website created from scratch without using an online template.
+It was created using React, Next.js, TypeScript, and MaterialUI.